-(Prerequisite: Provisional Admission) Introduces basic concepts and practices necessary for safe and effective automotive shop operations.
+(Prerequisite: None) This course introduces basic concepts and practices necessary for safe and effective automotive shop operations.
 Topics include: safety procedures; legal/ethical responsibilities; general service; hand tools; shop organization, management, and work flow systems.
 A \$25 fee is associated with this course due to the cost of fluids.